bbibeault/CSCIHW-2101-S2022/Project1/readme.md

     Make a return similar to the one for compound interest

+VERY CLOSE (need to calc interest)
 4. Create a savings account option.
 If the user creates a bank account with 10,000 or more, prompt if they want to create a savings account.
 This will accept an inital value and a selection on compound or flat rate interest.
 The selection will then ask the user for the variables they would like for instance the Principal and years but with fixed amounts for the apy.
 For the compount the APY is 0.0001 and for the simple interest account it is 0.001.
 NOTE: The value of n im compounded must be 4 for quarterly

+DONE
-5. Incorporate the methods in the interactive prompt Add Options for transfering and Setting up a savings account Include error checking in logic DONE DONE DONE
+5. Incorporate the methods in the interactive prompt Add Options for transfering and Setting up a savings account Include error checking in logic